Brilliant and easy to follow tips for any busy person who wants to keep the kitchen clean while cooking.

 It might take some practice to get some of these habits into place, but you can do it!

 The entire concept of clean as you go is really more of a mindset trick.
 You have to believe that you are doing a great thing that will make your life easier and be happy doing it in order to make this a successful habit.
-If your mindset is stating that this is now you having to do 2 things while you’re busy in the kitchen (cooking and cleaning) then you might just be grumpy about the whole thing and you’ll never get the kitchen clean while you cook.
+If your mindset is stating that this is now you have to do 2 things while you’re busy in the kitchen (cooking and cleaning) then you might just be grumpy about the whole thing and you’ll never get the kitchen clean while you cook.
 You have to want to keep a clean space in order to actually accomplish this cleaning habit.

 Just keep practicing and you’ll soon fall in love with the idea of a clean kitchen, even after you’ve cooked a large family meal.